 “I wasn’t as nervous as you would think.
 I’d just finished playing in front of a dozen of the best college coaches in the country.
 In comparison, standing on the 18th with the state title on my shoulders was a breeze,” he said.
 “Several coaches at the camp shared their strategies for dealing with pressure.
 For example, the importance of thinking about a difficult shot as an opportunity rather than a chance to screw up, the need to focus only on the shot you are hitting, of thinking only about things you can control, to be accepting of bad shots, and to have a short memory.”

-Facetime with college coaches gave Valentine and the other players at the Top25 East Camp insight into what coaches look for and value in potential players on their rosters.
+Facetime with college coaches gave Jake and the other players at the Top25 East Camp insight into what coaches look for and value in potential players on their rosters.
 During meals and on-course practice rounds, players get hands-on coaching and a chance for coaches to see their personalities and decision-making skills in action.

-Valentine makes his par putt on the 18th hole, securing the State Championship.
+Jake makes his par putt on the 18th hole, securing the State Championship.

 “(Notre Dame Men’s Head Golf) Coach (John) Handrigan said I was very coachable.
 I took that to mean that I was positive, a good listener, and open-minded about suggestions for improvement.
-That’s something he wouldn’t have known about me if I hadn’t gone to the Camp,” Valentine said.
+That’s something he wouldn’t have known about me if I hadn’t gone to the Camp,” Jake said.

 Handrigan, who has participated in multiple Top100 and Top25 Camps, is quick to explain the value of attending a camp where players are surrounded by not only their talented peers, but also a panel of experienced coaches who are invested in the education and networking that goes on at the camps.